Python and the Build System¶

 A problem with this is that packages installed at the system level may

 conflict with the package provided by the source tree.
 As of bug 907902

 and changeset f18eae7c3b27 (September 16, 2013), this should no longer

-be an issue since the virtualenv created as part of the build doesn’t
+be an issue since the venv created as part of the build doesn’t

 add the system’s